Cocoanetics/DTCoreText/Documentation/Setup Guide-template.markdown

 #### Setting up Header Search Paths

 For Xcode to find the headers of DTCoreText add `Externals/DTCoreText/Core` to the *User Header Search Paths*.
-Make sure you select the *Recursive* check box.
+To find the headers of DTFoundation referenced by DTCoreText you also need to add `Externals/DTCoreText/Externals/DTFoundation/Core`.
+Make sure you select the *Recursive* check box on both.

 ![DTCoreText_Reference](DTCoreText_Search_Paths.png)